Trust your gut feeling you might be on the right road

 Be kind and constructive when feeling self-doubt is a better choice.
 Look for the small actions you can take to keep moving forward.

-Never stop correcting and adjusting your vision and objectives and you move forward.
+Never stop correcting and adjusting your vision and objectives and you will move forward by removing self-doubt.
 Trying to plan every move you will make can become draining and lead to quite a bit of self-doubt.
 The answer is to set your priorities and avoid being overwhelmed, by doing today’s business today.

 “Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt”.
 William Shakespeare